LukaHarambasic/harambasic.de/content/posts/almost-free-setup-for-ngos-startups-and-side-projects.md

 ![Slack](/posts/almost-free-setup-for-ngos-startups-and-side-projects/slack.png)

-As you can see we follow some simple naming conventions, to be honest they are a little bit overkill, but I'm used to it and I like conventions.
-These are inspired directly by [Slack](https://slack.com/intl/en-de/blog/collaboration/how-to-use-slack-channels-to-organize-your-work) and I used them in several teams and they just work even if everybody needs some time to get used to it.
+As you can see we follow some simple naming conventions, to be honest they are a little overkill, but I'm used to it and I like conventions.
+These are inspired directly by [Slack](https://slack.com/intl/en-de/blog/collaboration/how-to-use-slack-channels-to-organize-your-work) and I used them in several teams.
+They just work even if everybody needs some time to get used to it.

 - **a-announcements:** Announcement channels are used to share some information with the whole workspace, e.g. about the christmas party or an all-hands.
-- **b-bots**: These channels are primarily used by bots which only share updates, e.g. a new comment on instagram, an new order or a closed deal in a CRM.
+- **b-bots**: These channels are primarily used by bots which only share updates, e.g. a new comment on instagram, a new order or a closed deal in a CRM.
 - **p-projects:** These are not only for projects as they are [defined](https://en.wikipedia.org/wiki/Project#Formal_definition_in_the_project-management_realm), they also can be use as cross-team communication channels, e.g. for an event organization where multiple teams are needed.
 - **r-random:** Just stuff that doesn't fit in any other channel, e.g. you can create one for a [running dinner](https://en.wikipedia.org/wiki/Progressive_dinner) where everybody can share there meals without spamming other channels.